frederic-perez/AmE-dictionary/data/idioms.md

 __bump heads with__ To clash with another person on a particular issue. _Monica and I are always bumping heads with each other about how to go about these reports because she wants to start writing, while I think we should research first._
 __bump someone or something up__
 __bunco__ :smiling_imp: (bunko) In the context of Ellroy’s work, “bunco” is often used to describe the activities of con artists, swindlers, and other criminals who use deceitful tactics to obtain money, property, or other valuables from their victims.
+__bundle of nerves__ (a bundle of nerves) Someone who is very nervous, anxious, or uneasy. _I was a bundle of nerves before the driving test started._
 __bundle up__
 __bunkum__ Nonsense or foolishness. _His explanation is total bunkum and doesn’t answer the question at all._
 __bupkes__ In James Ellroy’s novels, “bupkes” is a Yiddish term that means “nothing” or “nonsense.”
 It’s often used to describe something that’s worthless or unimportant.